John-Cavalcanti/ChallengeTekna/README.md

 sudo apt install python3-venv
 ```

-Note: On windows there is no need to install the venv package since it already comes along with the instalation of Python 3.3 and beyond.
+> Note: On windows there is no need to install the `venv` package since it already comes along with the instalation of Python 3.3 and beyond.

-Now to setup the enviroment on the command prompt of your preference, run the code:
+Now to setup the environment on the command prompt of your preference, run the code:

 Ubuntu (or git bash on windows) :
 ```bash